Edinburgh-Genome-Foundry/HowTo/python/create_github_html_docs/README.md

-# Create HTML docs hosted on Github for your Python project.
+# Create HTML docs hosted on Github for your Python project

 This explains how to use sphinx to autodocument a Python library, and how to host it on Github.
 This is WAY over-complicated, but hey, it may get simpler one day.